tr4uma/swift-sfdc/README.md

 The <b>swift-sfdc</b> vscode extension aims to make working with the salesforce.com platform <b>lightning fast</b>!
 <b>Stop waiting for metadata retrieval and start creating the metadata directly in your local project</b>, without waiting ages to synchronize it from the cloud!

-Integrate with other extensions, like forcecode, to deploy the updated xml files directly to salesforce and create the best developer experience!
+Integrate with other extensions, like ForceCode or MavensMate, to deploy the updated xml files directly to salesforce and create the best developer experience!

 ## Features